hcasse/LTGen/README.md

   * `--output|-o` *PATH*? -- output to the analysis table to a file (with the given *PATH* or to path derived from the grammar file).
   * `--word|-w` "*WORD*" -- scan the *WORD* with the current analysis (separate non-terminals in the word by spaces).
   * `--print` -- print the current grammar (useful un conjunction with `--word)`.
+  * `--table` -- print the analysis table.

 If no options is given, the used grammar is just displayed.

+*NON-TERMINALS* are the names of non-terminal in the *GRAMMAR* to work with.
+The performed work depends on the selected type of analysis (see below).

 ## LL(k) Analysis